bhatti/PlexSpaces/docs/architecture.md

 ### Historical Context

-PlexSpaces is the evolution of **JavaNow**, a comprehensive parallel computing framework developed for post-graduate research in the late 1990s.
-JavaNow pioneered many concepts that are now central to PlexSpaces:
+PlexSpaces is the evolution of **JavaNow**, a comprehensive parallel computing framework developed for post-graduate research in the late 1990s that supported:

 - **Linda-style Tuple Spaces** (EntitySpaces): Distributed associative shared memory
 - **Mobile Agents**: Code mobility with state migration